MolecularBioinformatics/GEMCAT/readme.md

 # pyreporter tools for reporter metabolite analysis

+## Compatibility
+Python 3.10 is not currently supported due to issues with NumPy.
+The package has been tested for and will run on Python 3.8 and 3.9.
+It has been tested on Windows 11 and the latest release of Ubuntu.

 ## Dependencies
 Dependencies can be resolved by pip, or be installed manually from pip:
 ```pip install --user numpy pandas cobra networkx```